How to take on live event and music festival courier jobs

 You’ll also need the right insurance to cover you and your clients.
 Courier insurance is different from standard vehicle insurance.
 It covers the goods you’re transporting and protects you if something goes wrong.

-If you’re transporting goods internationally or working with high-risk items, check if you need extra certifications or insurance.
+If you’re doing international courier work or transporting high-risk items, check if you need extra certifications or insurance.
 Getting these in place early avoids problems later on.

 Tips for growing your business